-- 5.11 MSW arisings are monitored by the Waste Management department at WSCC.
-The total MSW arisings figure for 2018/19 is 435,000 tonnes.
+5.11.
+MSW arisings are monitored by the Waste Management team at WSCC.
+The total MSW arisings figure for 2019/20 is 423,000 tonnes.
 Figure 1 shows the baseline and high growth forecasts that underpinned the WLP, as well as updated forecasts, taking account of actual arisings since adoption of the WLP.
-It shows that MSW arisings have been slightly higher than had been anticipated, with a peak in 2015 of 447,000 tonnes, compared to the anticipated (baseline) 2015 figure of 413,000 tonnes.
-The updated arisings data suggests that MSW arisings may be as high as 467,000 tonnes in 2031, rather than 445,000 tonnes, that was forecast in the high growth scenario underpinning the WLP.
-This only represents an increase of 22,000 tonnes, which is not considered significant. - 5.12 The amount of MSW waste going to landfill has been falling since 2013 to its lowest in 2018/19 (130,000 tonnes) and recovery has been broadly increasing.
-There was a deviation from this trend in 2016/17 and 2017/18 due to an interim contract to send waste to landfill.
-Since 2017/18 recycling rates have been rising in line with the rates forecasted in the scenarios9.
-Prior to this, they were below 45%.
-The management of MSW waste is broadly performing in line with the scenarios that underpinned the WLP for an increase in recycling rates, an increase in waste going to recovery and a declining amount going to landfill which is in line with the WLP's aspiration to achieve 'zero waste to landfill' by 2031.
+It shows that MSW arisings have been higher than the baseline figures that underpinned the WLP.
+The updated arisings data suggests that MSW arisings may be as high as 449,090 tonnes in 2031, rather than 423,000 tonnes forecasted in the high growth scenario that underpinned the WLP.
+This represents an increase of 26,090 tonnes, which is not considered significant.